Dependence of decoherence-assisted classicality on the ways a system is partitioned into subsystems: Partitioning relativity

 \subsection{Eigenbasis-induced tensor product structure}

 Let us apply the above lemma to the eigenbasis $\{|E_l\ra\}, ~ l=1,2,...,d$ of the Hamiltonian $H$.\footnote{We always use Dirac bra-ket notations for states of the closed system $|E_l\ra,$ $|E_{i,j}\ra$ and $|\tilde E_l\ra$ (see below) to avoid the confusion between states and eigenenergies.
-On the other hand, we often omit bras and kets for the states $\varphi$ and $\chi$ of the subsystems to simplify notations.} To do this one has to introduce a double index $(i,j)$ instead of a single index $l,$ which amounts to arranging basis states in a table: \be \ee This table defines a map from the set of eigenstates $\{|E_l\ra\}$ to the set of product states $\{\varphi_i \otimes \chi_j\}.$ Combining these basis vectors in superpositions allows to extend this map to a map between the original state space $\cH$ and the product $\cS\otimes\cB$ of state spaces of two subsystems $\cS$ and $\cB$, $\{\varphi_i\}$ being a basis in $\cS$ and $\{\chi_j\}$ --- in $\cB.$ For example, the following identifications are in order: \be
+On the other hand, we often omit bras and kets for the states $\varphi$ and $\chi$ of the subsystems to simplify notations.} To do this one has to introduce a double index $(i,j)$ instead of a single index $l,$ which amounts to arranging basis states in a table:

+This table defines a map from the set of eigenstates $\{|E_l\ra\}$ to the set of product states $\{\varphi_i \otimes \chi_j\}.$ Combining these basis vectors in superpositions allows to extend this map to a map between the original state space $\cH$ and the product $\cS\otimes\cB$ of state spaces of two subsystems $\cS$ and $\cB$, $\{\varphi_i\}$ being a basis in $\cS$ and $\{\chi_j\}$ --- in $\cB.$ For example, the following identifications are in order: \be